alpacahq/user-docs/content/trading-on-alpaca/orders.md

 - `ioc`
   An Immediate Or Cancel (IOC) order requires all or part of the order to be executed immediately.
 Any unfilled portion of the order is canceled.
 Only available with API v2.
+  Most market makers who receive IOC orders will attempt to fill the order on a principal basis only, and cancel any unfilled balance.
+On occasion, this can result in the entire order being cancelled if the market maker does not have any existing inventory of the security in question.
 - `fok`
   A Fill or Kill (FOK) order is only executed if the entire order quantity can be filled, otherwise the order is canceled.
   Only available with API v2.